 As an addition to the phrase, the term ‘duck’ has spawned a whole new set of phrases attached to it.
-The different types of ducks relate to a specific point in the player’s innings, or in the wider game, that they are dismissed.
+The different types of ducks relate to a specific point in the player’s innings, or in the wider game, to all the ways a batsman can be dismissed.

 A generic ‘duck’ is achieved when the player has faced at least four balls before they are dismissed.
 It’s just a ‘duck’ with no prefix arriving before the word.

 A golden duck occurs when the batter is dismissed on the first ball that they have faced.
 This term is used throughout the cricketing world and there are no known variations.